ats-lang/ATS-CodeBook/RECIPE/GuessNumber/README.md

 end // end of [stateUpdate]
 ```

+Note that this is a memory-clean implementation in the sense
+that every allocated byte is freed before the program exits.
-Note that the code in this example for handling input does essentially
+The code in this example for handling input does essentially
 the same as the code in [ReadFromSTDIN](./../ReadFromSTDIN).

 Happy programming in ATS!!!